 My academic research is situated mostly in the field of Resistance Studies.
-Some of this research is in literary criticism, such as my PhD dissertation which examines representations of resistance in contemporary literature.
+Some of this research is in cultural criticism, such as my PhD dissertation examining representations of resistance in contemporary literature.
 My research in Resistance Studies also involves work on extractive industries and energy politics.
 I completed the University of the Arctic PhD Certificate Program in Extractive Industries, studying the ways communities in the north experience and contest extractivism and also the ways companies try to gain social license.
-This stream of my research introduced me to the theory and practice of corporate social responsibility and social enterprise, from which I developed a program of consultations and workshops on CSR, based in ever-evolving best practices.
+This stream of my research introduced me to the theory and practice of corporate social responsibility and social enterprise, from which I developed a program of consultations and workshops on CSR based in ever-evolving best practices.
 I uploaded and linked a few of my academic papers below.
 For more on my research, see my full CV.

 “Branded Newfoundland: Lisa Moore’s Alligator and Consumer Capitalism.”
 Newfoundland and Labrador Studies, 28.1 (2013).
 LINK

 “The Naming Compulsion in Dillon Wallace’s The Lure of the Labrador Wild and Mina Hubbard’s A Woman’s Way through Unknown Labrador.”
 Newfoundland and Labrador Studies, 26.1 (2011).
 LINK

 While I was studying at Memorial I had the wonderful opportunity to teach undergraduate courses.
 I taught introductory level English, specifically in survey courses taking up poetry, short fiction, and novels.
 These courses focused on critical reading and writing, especially for academic essay writing.
 In one of these courses I created a blogging component, which asks students to complete weekly writing activities.
 If you are interested in seeing the course, assignments, and the blogging component, visit my English 1080 blog at this link.